 While there has been a significant increase in the importance that SDoH play in healthcare over the past decade, with increased investment as mentioned above – it is only recently that the screening for and management of social risk factors has become tied to quality and performance metrics.
 With these recent changes – more organizations are looking towards Artificial Intelligence to support in their SDoH screening efforts in order to ensure they are delivering the quality of care required.

 Figure 2: Example Social worker EMR patient queue, prioritized by SDOH need

 In the United States and most western countries, medical care (in a hospital or clinic) accounts for only 20% of health outcomes.
 By contrast, 40% is attributed to socio-economic factors, 30% to health behaviors (e.g. obesity, tobacco use or alcohol abuse) and 10% to the physical environment.

 Collectively, these factors represent the Social Determinants of Health (SDoH) defined by the World Health Organization (WHO) as “conditions in which people are born, grow, live, work and age”.

-This definition recognizes that social determinants of health such as ambulatory issues, food insecurities, transportation issues, living conditions and cultural beliefs and habits due to race and/or ethnicity have a profound influence on patients’ lives long before they enter the healthcare system.
+This definition recognizes that social determinants of health such as ambulatory issues, food insecurities, transportation issues, living conditions and cultural beliefs and habits due to race and/or ethnicity have a profound influence on patients’ health and lives.

 There are numerous determinants of health that can be considered “social”, for example, average life expectancy is reduced by 15-20 years for people living in low-income communities due to the increased risk of chronic conditions such as Diabetes and heart disease.
 Poverty can limit access to healthy food, limit the ability to afford safe neighborhoods (where they may be more likely to be victims of crime and/or violence, restrict healthy living conditions and promote transportation issues.